 Jason McIntosh has been an active game creator, critic, and consultant since the late 1990s.
 His recent IF work includes The Warbler's Nest (2010 XYZZY Awards, Best Story) and the multiplayer experiment Barbetween.
-Jason has acted as principal organizer of the Annual Interactive Fiction Competition from 2014 through 2017, and continues to maintain its software.
+Jason organized the Annual Interactive Fiction Competition from 2014 through 2017, and continues to maintain its software.

 Judith Pintar directs the Electronic Literatures & Literacies Lab at the University of Illinois at Urbana-Champaign.
 She has been a game author and teacher of IF since her AGT game, CosmoServe, was released as Shareware in the early 1990s.
 She is committed to extending the use of IF languages and platforms into educational and public spaces, and as a tool for digital inclusion.